BinayT/purr-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## How the application works.

+After entering the application, it fetches cat category's list as well as images for each cat's category.
+After they are fetched it stores them in global state and renders `CatCategoryCard` component that have the name of category as well as image of it for all the avilable categories.

+After clicking on the desired category, it then with the help of `id` of the category stored in global state, fetches 10 images for the selected category.
+We are then sent to another page `/cats` and `CatImageCard` component is rendered with the first image of the fetched images list.
+It also contains `ActionButtons` component that have all the avilable actions for us.
+We can either pet, not pet or skip the cat and the container renders photos of different cats there till there is no more left.

+After we choose the action for the last cat, we are sent to yet another page `/stats` that contains the info of what we did to the 10 cats.
+It renders `StatsComponent` along with data that was being stored the whole time about our actions.
+It also have 2 buttons from `Button` component, which allows us to either restart on the same category or start over with a new category.

+If we choose the same category all the details of the cat as well as our actions (pet, not pet, skip) are reset and it renders newly fetched images from the API.
+If we choose new category, we are then sent to the home page with everything reset expect cat category list and they images from the global state.

 ## Screens